Ccallahan-019/PSU-CoE-Rework/README.md

 for more optimized applications.

 Visual Editor
-- Storyblok's **Visual Editor** enables content management to be performed, easily, visually, and in realtime.
+- Storyblok's **Visual Editor** enables content management to be performed easily, visually, and in realtime.
 This includes drag-and-drop, preview, and asset management features, along with the ability to create workflows and discussions to improve collaboration within a team.

 Planning on using the Storyblok Headless CMS to manage the backend of your next app?
 Check out these resources.